 This course considers biotic and abiotic factors in the environment, the principles and types of ecosystems with emphasis on population dynamics, and environmental stress.
 In addition, the sources, agents, and mechanisms of pollution and their impact on environment, solutions to contemporary environmental problems, environmental degradation, species extinction, fundamental principles of ecology, and conservation principles, economic impact and ethics will be stressed.
 Three hours of lecture per week.
-Prerequisite: At least Junior status and Instructor's permission.
+Prerequisites: BIOL 102 and BIOL 204.
 Spring of every even year.